-Capital grant/contribution liabilities Capital grant/contribution liabilities represent the Shire's obligations to construct recognisable non-financial assets to identified specifications to be controlled by the Shire which are yet to be satisfied.
-Capital grant/contribution liabilities are recognised as income when the obligations in the contract are satisfied.
+Capital grant/contribution liabilities

+Capital grant/contribution liabilities represent the Shire's obligations to construct recognisable non-financial assets to identified specifications to be controlled by the Shire which are yet to be satisfied.
+Capital grant/contribution obligations in the contract are satisfied.